-The ongoing construction of Nairobi expressway is expected to be completed by the end of this year.
+The ongoing construction of the Nairobi expressway is expected to be completed by the end of this year.

-According to a statement by transport cabinet secretary, James Macharia, during an inspection tour of the project together with Cabinet secretaries Eugene Wamalwa and Najib Balala, the project will be completed almost a year before its scheduled completion time.
+According to a statement by the transport cabinet secretary, James Macharia, during an inspection tour of the project together with Cabinet secretaries Eugene Wamalwa and Najib Balala, the project will be completed almost a year before its scheduled completion time.

-The completion of the expressway will come as a relief to motorists along Mombasa highway with the ongoing construction causing heavy traffic running for hours.
+The completion of the expressway will come as a relief to motorists along the Mombasa highway with the ongoing construction causing heavy traffic running for hours.

-The world-class road will also be the first toll road in Kenya implemented via a public-private partnership (ppp) with the road being fully financed by private investors.
+The world-class road will also be the first toll road in Kenya implemented via a public-private partnership (PPP) with the road being fully financed by private investors.

-The investors are expected to run the road for a period of 30 years, to recoup their investment and then the road will revert back to the government.
+The investors are expected to run the road for a period of 30 years, to recoup their investment, and then the road will revert back to the government.